Student Support Services

 The Gateway Tutoring Program is part of the “Partnership for Student Success,” an SBCC faculty-driven initiative developed to help students achieve success in their first year of college.
 The program was designed on the concept of triangulated instruction that builds a strong and complementary relationship between the instructor, tutor and each student participating in Gateway.
 All Gateway classes have a trained tutor in the classroom or the lab, working directly with the faculty member on threshold concepts in the course.
 The 300+ Gateway course sections offer student-centered learning techniques and strategies in the context of specific courses and disciplines.
 In addition, the Gateway to Student Success Center, located on the East Campus in ECC-4, provides a tutorial center.
 Regular semester hours are Monday through Thursday, 8:30 a.m. to 5 p.m., and Friday, 8:30 a.m. to noon.
 Call Director Dr. Vandana Gavaskar, (805) 730-4473 for additional information.

-As a service to those students living away from home, the Office of Student Life (Campus Center, Room 217) maintains listings of available rooms, apartments, and room and board options within the community.
-This list is also available at www.sbcc.edu/housinglist.
+As a service to those students living away from home, the Office of Student Life (Campus Center, Room 217) maintains listings of available rooms, apartments, and room and board options within the community (also available in the Housing website).
 The office also provides a renters’ housing brochure, which informs students about available rentals, privately owned residence halls and rental strategies.
-This information is also available at www.sbcc.edu/housing.
 The college, however, assumes no responsibility for inspecting or supervising such housing facilities.
 It does support and endorse the Fair Employment and Housing Act.

 Injury/Accident Reporting and Insurance